delocalizer/qasim/README.md

 # qasim
-Simulate mutations, fragment generation and paired-end HTS reads on diploid genomes.
+Simulate mutations, fragment generation and paired-end HTS reads on diploid[1] genomes.

 This project started life as a fork of Heng Li's [wgsim](https://github.com/lh3/wgsim) tool, which has been fairly heavily revised as a Python C-extension module with unit tests and extra functionality.